EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 ## Assignment goals

-In order to complete this assignment, the following goals must be met:
+To complete this assignment, you must reach the following goals:

 - The VehicleRegistrationService and FineCollectionService are both running with a Dapr sidecar.
 - The FineCollectionService uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.